zhuonanhao/DDG_Tutorial_Website/Documentation.md

 4. **InitialElement.m**: The initialization of each type of element, e.g., stretching elements.
 5. **defConsParams.m**: Define boundary conditions for the simulation.
 6. **objfun.m**: Update the time step by Euler method and optimize the solution by Newton's method.
-7. **getForce.m**: Loop over all elements to build the global force vector and global session matrix.
+7. **getForce.m**: Loop over all elements to build the global force vector and global Hession matrix.
 8. **elasticForce.m**: Detailed formulation for the local force vector and local Hessian matrix.
 9. **plotSystem.m**: Plot dynamic rendering for the numerical results.